 Androgen deficiency in women is a controversial concept.
 Androgens are hormones that contribute to growth and reproduction in both men and women.
 Androgen production in women tapers off with increasing age.
 By the time a woman is 40 years old, her androgen levels are about half of what they were when she was 20.

 Some researchers believe that androgen deficiency in women can cause symptoms that include lethargy and loss of sexual interest.
-Other researchers believe that the condition, if it exists, is too poorly understood to treat safely.
+Other researchers believe that there is not enough evidence to support the existence of the condition.

 Androgens are hormones.
 Hormones are chemical messengers that communicate with tissues in the body to bring about many different changes.
 Androgens are usually thought of as male hormones, but the female body naturally produces a small amount of androgens too – on average, about one tenth to one twentieth of the amount produced by the male body.